Ovhagen/EIT070/Lab1/QuestionsAndAnswers.md

    * 00001A98

 5. Compare the contents of the variable “b” with the contents of the affected memory address.
 What is the conclusion?
+   * They are connected.

+6. What is stored at that memory address?
    * b:s value is stored in in that memory slot.

-6.
-*

 7.
 *